Cosmicator/python/Course/Basics/Chapter 01 - Data Types and Variables/03 - Data Types.md

 Now, why do we need an **integer datatype** as we have **string datatype** which can even store integers.

-It is because integer datatype can be used to do calculations which is not possible with a string datatype.
+It is because integer datatype can be used to do numeric calculations which is not possible with a string datatype.
 For example:

 **CODE**
 ```python